NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.1.markdown

 This release now supports the following new target framework monikers which can be used to target Windows Phone 8.1 projects:

 * WindowsPhone81 / WP81 (for Silverlight-based Windows Phone projects)
-* WindowsPhoneApp81 / WPA81 (for WinRT-based Windows Phone Application projects)
+* WindowsPhoneApp81 / WPA81 (for WinRT-based Windows Phone App projects)

 Additionally,